psychobunny/Manifest/README.md

 # Manifest - the designer's toolkit

-Build design manifests quicker than you ever have before with Automatic LESS compiling and Live Reloading.
+Build design manifests quicker than you ever have before with Automatic SCSS compiling and Live Reloading.

-More things to come as I go along, feel free to suggest ideas in the issue tracker.

 ## Installation